guillotinaweb/guillotina_react/docs/tutorial/step-8-content-type-view.md

 ## 8. Content type view

-Go to demoType object view, you can see the same that folder type.
-Let's modify it
+Go to demoType object view, you can see the same as the folder type.
+Let's modify it.

 Create `gmi_demo/src/views/demoType.js`